TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 	    * Discuss **nested lists** as lists that have each element as a list.
 Ask students to think of some other data that might fit into a **nested list**.
 What about a game of Tic-Tac-Toe or chess?
 	* Go into depth a bit more on nested lists.
 Ask the students how they would access different parts of the `my_building` example.
 	    * Write down the syntax of `[][]`.
-	    * The first bracket gets you the floor and the second gets you the room.
+	    * In the `my_building` example the first bracket gets you the floor and the second gets you the room.
 	    * Have students practice writing their own nested lists, or work in pairs with one student writing one nested lists and the other student writing another.
 	* Go over the second problem in the Do Now.
 	    * Asks the students what happened when they iterated over `my_building`.